 A population bottleneck occurs when the number of individuals in a population drops dramatically due to some random event.
 The most obvious, familiar examples are natural disasters.
 Tsunamis and hurricanes devastating island and coastal populations and forest fires and river floods wiping out populations in other areas are all too familiar.
-When a large portion of a population is randomly wiped out, the allele frequencies (i.e., the percentages of each allele) in the small population of survivors are often much different from the frequencies in the pre-disaster, or "parent," population.
-If such an event happened to our primordial ocean cell population-perhaps a volcanic fissure erupted in the ocean floor and only the cells that happened to be farthest from the spewing lava and boiling water survived-we might end up, by random chance, with a surviving population that had mostly ruffled alleles, in contrast to the parent population, which had only a small percentage of ruffles.
+When a large portion of a population is randomly wiped out, the allele frequencies (i.e., the percentages of each allele) in the small population of survivors are often much different from the frequencies in the predisaster, or "parent," population.

+If such an event happened to our primordial ocean cell population-perhaps a volcanic fissure erupted in the ocean floor and only the cells that happened to be farthest from the spewing lava and boiling water survived-we might end up, by random chance, with a surviving population that had mostly ruffled alleles, in contrast to the parent population, which had only a small percentage of ruffles (Figure 4.9).

 One of the most famous examples of a population bottleneck is the prehistoric disaster that led to the extinction of dinosaurs, the Cretaceous-Paleogene extinction event (often abbreviated K-Pg; previously K-T).
 This occurred approximately 66 million years ago.
 Dinosaurs and all their neighbors were going about their ordinary routines when a massive asteroid zoomed in from space and crashed into what is now the Gulf of Mexico, creating an impact so enormous that populations within hundreds of miles of the crash site were likely immediately wiped out.
 The skies filled with dust and debris, causing temperatures to plummet worldwide.
 It's estimated that 75% of the world's species went extinct as a result of the impact and the deep freeze that followed (Jablonski and Chaloner 1994).
-The populations that emerged from the K-Pg extinction were markedly different from their pre-disaster communities.
-Surviving mammal populations expanded and diversified, and other new creatures appeared.
-The ecosystems of Earth filled with new organisms and have never been the same (Figure 4.12).